-EGR 201: Foundations of Entrepreneurship is designed for sophomores in order to give them an understanding of the power and processes of entrepreneurial approaches early in their Princeton careers so they can apply that understanding to their academic and other pursuits during much of their undergraduate experiences and beyond.
-There are no academic prerequisites for EGR 201.
-Students from all backgrounds and disciplines are welcome.
-There are also a limited number of spots in the course for juniors and seniors who have not completed other Keller Center entrepreneurship courses.
+EGR 201: Foundations of Entrepreneurship is designed to give students an understanding of the power and processes of entrepreneurial approaches early in their Princeton careers so they can apply that understanding to their academic and other pursuits during much of their undergraduate experiences and beyond.

 Entrepreneurship is about creating value for the benefit of others.
-It’s about innovating, marshalling limited resources, building and inspiring teams, and persisting through challenges and uncertainty, often by trying, learning from what happens, and then trying something better.
-The mission of EGR 201 is to equip each student with the concepts, approaches, and techniques of entrepreneurship and how to apply them to achieve positive change in whatever endeavors they chose to pursue.
-The course employs several experiential methods of teaching and learning so students will understand how they can follow an entrepreneurial path in a variety of organizations (e.g., startup companies, non-profit or social ventures, small businesses, or new groups within established enterprises) and in life.
-Among the learning opportunities in the course are discussions of real cases situations across a spectrum of endeavors and stages of development which are led by the course instructors as well as other faculty members and guest entrepreneurs.
+It is about innovating, marshalling limited resources, inspiring teams, and persisting through challenges and uncertainty, often by trying, learning from what happens, and trying something better.
+EGR 201 is designed to equip each student with the approaches and concepts of entrepreneurship and how to apply them to achieve positive change in whatever endeavors they choose to pursue.
+The course employs several experiential methods of teaching and learning so students will understand how they can follow an entrepreneurial path in organizations and in life.

 Sample Reading List